top of page

 Understanding Stress: Unravelling the Knots

 What is stress?
-An emotion we've all felt, that in its essence is an emotional response to a trigger that attaches you to something outside of yourself, (a scenario, person, a task, or even a thing).
-In simple terms if you identify the trigger and explore a viable solution to how you can proactively deal with and manage how you respond to the trigger, you can take back control of your stress levels, and take charge of what you choose to be your coping mechanism, so that you can manage it all in a healthier way.
+An emotion we've all felt, in its essence is an emotional response to a trigger that attaches you to something outside of yourself, (a scenario, person, a task, or even a thing).
+In simple terms, if you identify the trigger, explore a viable solution to how you can proactively deal with, and manage how you respond to the trigger, you can effectively take back control of your stress levels, and choose better coping mechanisms.
+As a result, you can manage it all in a healthier way.

 The Art of Stress Management

-• Setting Realistic Goals: Avoid setting unrealistic expectations for yourself.
-Recognize your limitations and set goals that are achievable within a given timeframe.
+Avoid setting unrealistic expectations for yourself, recognise your limitations and set goals that are achievable within a given timeframe.

-• Progressive Muscle Relaxation (PMR): PMR involves tensing and then gradually releasing different muscle groups.
-This technique promotes physical relaxation and can be effective in reducing overall stress.
+Progressive Muscle Relaxation (PMR) involves tensing and then gradually releasing different muscle groups.
+This technique promotes physical relaxation and can be very effective in reducing overall stress.

-• Biofeedback and Relaxation Apps: Biofeedback devices and relaxation apps can help monitor and manage stress levels.
-These tools often provide visual or auditory cues to guide relaxation practices.
+Biofeedback and Relaxation apps assist in monitoring and managing stress levels.
+These tools often provide visual or auditory cues to guide relaxation practices based on your individual needs.

 Mindful Breathing Techniques